regpy/regpy/doc/sphinx/source/Operators.rst

             # adjoint operator evaluates as x=T^Ty
             return x

-As an easy example you might want to checkout the Volterra problem in :ref:`/notebooks/volterra_main_example.ipynb` and as a more complicated example look at the `ngsolve` operator in :ref:`/notebooks/tfm.ipynb`.
+As an easy example you might want to look at the Volterra problem in :ref:`/notebooks/volterra_main_example.ipynb`.
+For a more complicated example you may study the `NGSolve` operator in :ref:`/notebooks/tfm.ipynb`.

 Example
 ^^^^^^^